computationalprivacy/bandicoot/docs/using_bandicoot.rst

 Summary
 -------

-As described in the :doc:`quickstart`, bandicoot returns by default the mean and std or the value of indicators.
+As described in :doc:`quickstart`, bandicoot returns by default the mean and std or the value of indicators.

 When the indicator is a timeseries, for example in the case of :meth:`~bandicoot.individual.call_duration`, bandicoot can also return the